-- 1. The applicant must be at least eighteen (18) years of age or older at the time of application. - 2.
-Applicants must be nurturing, responsible, patient, stable, flexible, mature, healthy adults capable of meeting the individual needs of children referred for placement services. - 3.
-A couple who wish to be foster/adoptive parents must demonstrate that

-- their relationship will provide an environment of stability for children. - 4.
-The decision to become a foster/adoptive parent shall be agreed to by all members of the household, including other children in the home over the age of twelve (12). - 5.
-The prospective foster/adoptive parent must be willing and able to accept the level of involvement and supervision provided by the Department and/or specialized foster care agency for children placed in their home. - 6.
-The prospective foster/adoptive parent must be a United States citizen and a resident of West Virginia. - 7.
+- 1. The applicant must be at least 18 years or older at the time of application. - 2.
+Applicants must be nurturing, responsible, patient, stable, flexible, mature adults, including those with reasonable accommodations, capable of meeting the individual needs of children referred for placement services. - 3.
+The decision to become a foster/adoptive parent shall be agreed to by all members of the household, including other children in the home over the age of 12. - 4.
+The prospective foster/adoptive parent must be willing and able to accept the level of involvement and supervision provided by the Department and specialized foster care agency for children placed in their home. - 5.
+The prospective foster/adoptive parent must be a United States citizen and a resident of West Virginia. - 6.
 The prospective foster/adoptive parent may not function as a day care provider, adult family care provider, specialized foster/adoptive parent, or any other social service provider without prior approval of the Regional Program Manager or Child Welfare Consultant.